ENSWaP/enswap.github.io/_conferences/2019-berlin.md

 If you’d like to stay with a family, contact [ellen@enswap.org](mailto:ellen@enswap.org).
 There are only limited places available.

+#### Solidarity Fund

+If costs are the only thing holding you back from registering, you can apply for financial and/or organisational help.
+Please fill in [the application form](/assets/conferences/2019-berlin/ENSWaP_Application_Form.pdf) and send it to [ellen@enswap.org](mailto:ellen@enswap.org).

 [Reserve your spot now!](https://goo.gl/forms/20U5Ne7dfHJp0xsx1){: .btn .btn--warning .btn--large .text-center}